 This topic describes how to deploy microservices-based applications in Enterprise Distributed Application Service (EDAS).
 EDAS provides microservices-based application demos that use the following frameworks: Spring Cloud, Dubbo, and High-speed Service Framework (HSF).
-You can deploy application demos to a specified Kubernetes environment.
-A Kubernetes environment refers to a Kubernetes cluster.
-This topic provides an example on how to deploy a microservices-based application in a Kubernetes environment.
+You can deploy application demos to the specified Kubernetes clusters.
+This topic provides an example on how to deploy a microservices-based application in a Kubernetes cluster.

-- The EDAS service is activated.
+- EDAS is activated.
 For more information, see Activate EDAS.

-in Container Service for Kubernetes (ACK) and then add the cluster to EDAS.
-For more
+- A Container Service for Kubernetes (ACK) cluster is created and added to EDAS.
+This

-Note In this example, we recommend that you add a Kubernetes cluster to the default namespace of the region.
-If you want to isolate resources and services in EDAS, you can add the Kubernetes cluster that you created to a specified namespace based on your requirements.
+Note To experience the deployment practice, we recommend that you add a Kubernetes cluster to the default microservice namespace of the region that you use.
+If you want to isolate resources and services in EDAS, you can add the Kubernetes cluster that you created to a specified microservice namespace based on your requirements.

-- Kubernetes environment: refers to a Kubernetes cluster that is deployed in a specified region and namespace.
+- Kubernetes cluster: In this practice, you must use a Kubernetes cluster that is deployed in a specified region and microservice namespace.

-- Application demo: EDAS provides the demo image of a microservices-based application
+- Application demo: EDAS provides the demo image of a sample microservices-based application

 in the EDAS console.
 The demo contains a server-side application (service provider)